-For general academic advising and support with registration, concentration and course planning, internships, VAP (Visual Arts Practice), and academic reviews among others, please contact Senior Advisor and Student Success Counselor, Amee Pollack: apollack@mgsa.rutgers.edu, or Undergraduate Assistant, Rose TeNyenhuis: rflores@mgsa.rutgers.edu
+For general academic advising and support with registration, concentration and course planning, and academic reviews among others, please contact Senior Advisor, Amee Pollack: apollack@mgsa.rutgers.edu.

 Appealing a Grade

 Students wishing to file a complaint about a course grade, or a grade received for a particular piece of work in a course, should first attempt to resolve the matter through discussion with the instructor.
 If the issue cannot be satisfactorily resolved between student and instructor, the student may specify in writing the basis for the complaint and request a review by the departmental chair.